docker/docs/notary/advanced_usage.md

 When running `docker pull` with Docker Content Trust on Docker Engine 1.10, Docker attempts to search the `targets/releases` role for the signed image tag, and falls back to the default `targets` role if it does not exist.
-Please note that when searching the default `targets` role, Docker 1.10 may pick up on other non-`targets/releases` delegation roles' signed images if they exist for this tag.
+When searching the default `targets` role, Docker 1.10 may pick up on other non-`targets/releases` delegation roles' signed images if they exist for this tag.
 In Docker 1.11, this behavior is changed such that all `docker pull` commands with Docker Content Trust must pull tags only signed by the `targets/releases` delegation role